Jenelle Evans Speaks Out About Ending Friendship With Briana DeJesus: ‘Sick Of Drama In My Life’

 As for Jenelle Evans, there is no indication that she will be brought back to the show.

 Jenelle was introduced to viewers on her Season 2 episode of 16 and Pregnant.
 On her episode, she found out she was pregnant with her oldest son, Jace.
 Her mother, Barbara Evans, eventually gained custody of her son and has custody of him to this day.
 Jenelle shared her life with viewers on Teen Mom 2 for nearly a decade.
 The show chronicled her ups and downs.
 Earlier this year, Jenelle’s husband David Eason allegedly shot her French bulldog, Nugget.
 Following the incident, MTV cut ties with Jenelle.
 Jenelle and David also had their children removed from their care following the incident.
-The couple spent weeks in and court in an effort to regain custody.
+The couple spent weeks in and out of court in an effort to regain custody.
 Just before the Fourth of July, the case against them was dismissed and the children returned to their care.

 An air date for the new season of Teen Mom 2 has not been announced.